Fission310/site-v1/_pages/team.md

 I joined robotics because I have done robotics with FIRST for a long time and I really liked it, so I wanted to maintain the action by joining Stuy’s team.
 Currently, I am but a newbie on the team and am still learning the ropes.

+##### Keith Low
+Freshman, Engineering

+I joined robotics because it requires like no experience and it seemed really fun.
+A lot of my friends also joined robotics so I thought why not also join. since I would also prefer a job in engineering or something related to that, robotics could help give me some experience.
+I like robotics because it can prepare me for jobs, its somewhat easy going, and its enjoyable.
+Outside of robotics I like to eat, sleep, and stay somewhere warm.

+##### Navid Kashem
+Senior, Honorary Head of Engineering

+Robotics has been a huge part of my life ever since 5th grade, when I was first introduced to robotics and LEGO Mindstorms.
+It was in middle school when I was first introduced to FIRST through FLL.
+From my first competition, I know I wanted to do this for a long time.
+So, when I came to Stuyvesant, I joined the robotics team.
+However, I didn’t join Stuy Fission.
+I joined FRC 694 StuyPulse.
+I’m now spending my fourth year on the team, and am currently the President of Engineering.
+My time with FTC starts in junior year when one of our sister teams, FTC 479 Stuy Fusion, was extremely short on members.
+I joined them, and helped them with their robot as much as possible inside and out of competition.
+This is when I became attached to FTC.
+This year, I joined FTC 310 Stuy Fission and work to help the team specifically with engineering and strategy.
+I hope to put my passion for robotics to use and help this amazing team reach new heights.

 ---

 #### Coaches and Mentors